hetalang/heta-specifications/syntax.md

     ```heta
     #importNS {space: target_ns, fromSpace: source_ns };
     ```

-1. The **Class** shortened property sets `class`.
-Particular Class defines a list of properties that can be set.
-This property is denoted by `@` symbol.
+1. **Class** sets the `class` property.
+A particular class defines a list of properties that can be set.
+This property is denoted by the "@" symbol.
 The list of possible classes can be found in [Classes](./classes) description.
 Classes' names always start from the uppercase symbol.
 When you use class shortened property `@` the parser will replace the first lowercase symbol for the capital one.

     Example:
     ```heta
     k2 @const { num: 1.3 };
     ```
-    Which is equivalent to
-    ```heta
+    Equivalent to:

     { id: k2, class: Const, num: 1.3 };
     ```

-1. The **Action** shortened property sets `action`.
-The `action` describe what to do with the statement, see [Actions](./actions).
-This shortened is denoted by `#` symbol.
-The action property is a required property in the base statement, but it has a default value `upsert`.
+1. **Action** sets the `action` property.
+The `action` describes what to do with the statement, see [Actions](./actions).
+This property is denoted by the `#` symbol and is a required property in the base statement.
+Its default value is `upsert`.

     Example:
     ```heta
     #insert k3 @Const;
     k3 { num: 1 };
     ```
-    Which is equivalent to
+    Equivalent to:
     ```heta
     { action: insert, id: k3, class: Const };
     { action: upsert, id: k3, num: 1 };
     ```

-1. The **Title** shortened property sets `title`.
-It is denoted by single quotes `'`.
+1. **Title** sets the `title` property, denoted by single quotes `'`.

     Example:
     ```heta